beachu23/Pick-Ban-Analysis/README.md

   frameborder="0"
 ></iframe>

+Distribution of Pick Orders by Position of Winning vs. Losing teams, visualized by a Box and Whisker plot.
+We can see that winning teams have a higher Q1, making more of their data centered around a later pick order for Top.

 | result | top      | jg       | adc      | mid      | sup      |
 |--------|----------|----------|----------|----------|----------|
 | 0      | 1.085124 | 0.741736 | 1.058099 | 1.250579 | 0.720248 |
 | 1      | 1.052280 | 0.801930 | 1.015668 | 1.241115 | 0.733817 |

+**Interesting Aggregates**

 ## Assessment of Missingness